Apply the Preservation Process Successfully

 Preservation management plans identify character-defining qualities and establish preservation priorities for matching program functions to specific buildings or spaces.
 The goal is to make the best possible use of existing historic features, minimizing the need for interventions that might compromise the historic character of the building or site.
 Comprehensive planning is encouraged so that all changes, large or small, are part of a well-integrated building plan, as opposed to piecemeal alterations undertaken without regard to long-term effects.

-Preservation zoning establishes a hierarchy based on architectural merit, historic significance, and historic integrity, or the extent to which original materials and design remain intact.
+Using preservation zoning to establish a hierarchy based on architectural merit, historic significance, and historic integrity is a helpful approach.
 These zone categories are then correlated to appropriate levels of treatment, in accordance with the Secretary of the Interior's Standards.
 The proportion of zones dictating a stricter vs. more lenient design approach is unique to each building.
 In some buildings, every space is highly significant and all changes must be taken with great care, under the guidance of an experienced preservation professional or team.
 Other buildings can accommodate greater change while still maintaining their historic character.

 Buildings well matched to their tenants and functions require very little change.
 Whenever changing building occupancy or functions, seek uses and tenants suited to the building.
 Suitable uses are functions that minimize the need to alter character-defining features or spaces.
 The less modification required by the proposed program, the more suitable the program.